muellan/metacache/docs/output.md

 ## Reference Hit Statistics

-The command line option `-hits-per-ref [\<filename\>]` generates an overview of all locations in the reference genomes that the query sequences (reads) were mapped to.
+The command line option `-hits-per-ref [<filename>]` generates an overview of all locations in the reference genomes that the query sequences (reads/read pairs) were mapped to.
 If no filename is given the list is appended to the mappings output.
 Note that the generated output can get **very** large!

 #### Example Output